 The size of a chifferobe was just perfect for the little primitive french country guest bedroom I wanted to use it in.
 I picked up this chifferobe from a family that was moving.
 It needed a lot of help.
 The doors were crooked, the bottom was falling out, and the detailed trim around the top was barely hanging on.
 When I saw it, I had instant regret; what have I gotten myself into???
 I loved the shape of it, though, and the simple design.
 I knew I had acquired many skills from my work on the farm to attempt to restore it to its original glory, so I began to think about how to do just that.

 Step 1: Cleaning and Dismantling

-I started by removing the two doors and all of the hardware.
-The knobs and hinges benefitted from a deep cleaning of vinegar and baking soda.
+I began by removing the two doors and all of the hardware.
+The knobs and hinges benefited from a deep cleaning of vinegar and baking soda.
 One of the glass knobs was broken, so I super glued it and made sure that it would be the knob on the bottom drawer and wouldn’t see a whole lot of action.
 In the future, I may replace all of the knobs, but it works for now, and no one can tell it’s broken.

 Step 2: Repair

 Someday, I hope to be a grandmother.
 My goal for this piece is to have it around long after my grandkids arrive.
 To that end, I decided to replace the thin piece of pressboard that was on the bottom with a ¾-inch, furniture-grade solid plank of wood.
 Now, my future grandkids can play hide-and-seek inside without me worrying about them falling through the bottom and disappearing forever into the adventurous world of C.S.
 Lewis.